ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

  ## Jobs to carry out (Here for now)

-- Make/reoptimize more modules!

-- Add a video showcasing the client (ModuleMaster64's job)
+- Add a video showcasing the client with the new GUI interface (MM64's job whenever not MM64 is busy with Click GUI)

   ## Goals (May not be added)